Daniel Hiram Birks

 In addition to serving in the U.S. Army for a couple of years, Dan studied to be a minister as an Officer in The Salvation Army, in which capacity he served for over 65 years, along with his wife Ruth.
 They ministered in many cities in the Western United States, until they retired in 1995 in Sacramento.
 However, not one to be slowed down by retirement, and being spurred on by his desire to serve God, he took several appointments in the South during retirement, some lasting several months.
 He earned his degree as a Doctor of Philosophy in Human Behavior with an Emphasis in Managerial Leadership from La Jolla University in 1982, and served as a chaplain and counselor at The Salvation Army Adult Rehabilitation Center in Sacramento for several years, counseling and encouraging men in their recovery from addictions and in their search for and/or walk with God.

-During his time in Sacramento, he was a member of non-profit community service organizations, including the Lions Club and Kiwanis.
+During his time in Sacramento, he was a member of non-profit community service organizations, including the Lions and Kiwanis Clubs.
+He also served for a time as the Director of Home Start Inc. in Roseville.
 For the past year, he and Ruth lived at Golden Pond Retirement Community, where he enjoyed spending time playing Zilch and Bingo, playing the piano, and visiting with others in that wonderful community.

 Dan loved ice cream – even to the point of calling it “medicine.”
 One of his favorite words of wisdom to others was “Build memories!”
 He certainly took that advice to heart in his own life.